artemkv/frontend_guidelines/README.md

 ### Always consistent state

 One of the most important properties of the state is to be always consistent.
 I highly recommend [Domain-Driven Design](https://www.amazon.com/gp/product/0321125215) by Eric Evans.

+(TODO: If I remember correctly, this talk is also great: [The life of a file](https://www.youtube.com/watch?v=XpDsk374LDE))

 Let's consider an example.